noun: someone who loves to learn

 I have also been very lucky to find some great mentors in both professional and personal life, and I make intentional efforts to give it back by carving out time for anyone who reaches out to me for advice or help.

-These principles first appeared on my Medium account, where I still update them occassionally.
+These principles first appeared on my Substack newsletter, where I still update them occasionally.